 Falling injuries are commonly seen in pet Bearded dragons.
 Although falls from shorter distances often goes without injuries, falling from significant heights (e.g. from a sitting lap or standing person) can lead to serious injuries.
 Holding and handling a Bearded dragon correctly will prevent falling injuries.
 Also see tail injuries in Bearded dragons for more information.

 Hygiene practices while handling a Bearded dragon

 Some diseases can be transmitted from Bearded dragons to humans.
-In contact human hands can also be the carrier of certain diseases (e.g. adenovirus and Yellow fungus infections), from an infected Bearded dragon to a healthy one.
+In-contact human hands can also be the carrier of certain diseases (e.g. adenovirus and yellow fungus disease), from an infected Bearded dragon to a healthy one.
 Irrespective the risk for transmitting diseases, Bearded dragon handlers are always advised to take responsible hygienic precautions.
-Always wash and/or wipe your hands with an appropriate disinfectant before and after working with Bearded dragons (and any other reptile), their food and/or their cage (furniture/substrate).

 As a summary, these are good hygiene principles for Bearded dragon owners:

 - Do not touch your face while, or directly after, handling a Bearded dragon, the inside of their enclosure, feeder insects or their substrate.

 - Protect any open sores or wounds you might have on your hands before touching or handling a Bearded dragon.

 - Wash and disinfect your hands (or in-contact skin) directly after handling a Bearded dragon, the inside of their enclosure, their food or their substrate.